brackeen/glfm/README.md

 cmake -DGLFM_BUILD_EXAMPLE=ON -DCMAKE_TOOLCHAIN_FILE=$EMSCRIPTEN_ROOT_PATH/cmake/Modules/Platform/Emscripten.cmake -DCMAKE_BUILD_TYPE=MinSizeRel ../..
 cmake --build .
 ```
 If you're opening files locally in Chrome, you may need to [enable local file access](http://stackoverflow.com/a/18587027).
-Instead, you could use Firefox, which doesn't have this restriction.

 ### Android Studio
 There is no CMake generator for Android Studio projects, but you can include `CMakeLists.txt` in a new or existing project.